Finance basics: Making your money last in retirement with RRIFs

 A RRIF is a registered account similar to the Registered Retirement Savings Plan (RRSP).
 However, instead of accumulating retirement savings, you’re drawing them down.
 By converting the money in your RRSP to a RRIF, you can draw down your retirement savings in a tax efficient manner.

-You can withdraw funds as you need them, spreading the income tax you pay over your golden years instead of paying a big chunk of it up front.
+You can withdraw funds from a RRIF as you need them, spreading the income tax you pay over your golden years instead of paying a big chunk of it up front.
 (Best of all, you won’t pay any income tax on the money that’s still inside your RRIF.)

 How do I open a RRIF?

 The simplest way to open a RRIF is to transfer money from your RRSP.
 Most major credit unions and financial institutions offer RRIFs in Canada.
-At ACU, you can chat with your financial advisor (book an appointment here) or call the Member Communication Centre at 1.877.958.8588 to get started.
+At ACU, you can chat with your financial advisor (book an appointment here) or call the Member Communication Centre at 1.877.958.8588 to get help converting your RRSP to a RRIF.

 It’s also helpful at this stage to take into consideration the investments that your financial institution offers.
 For example, if you want to invest some of your RRIF money in socially responsible mutual funds, you can discuss that with your financial advisor and they’ll direct you to those investments.